benhansen-io/BigCtrl/README.md

 This project has been replaced by [dual](https://github.com/lydell/dual).
-Dual is a library that allows for the easy creation of custom combo keys such as the Space -> Ctrl key mapping created by this project.
+Dual is a library that allows for the easy creation of custom combo keys such as the Space to Ctrl key mapping created by this project.
 I recommend all new users follow the instructions on dual's readme page for how to set up a BigCtrl equivalent set-up.